WSU-janderson/project6-multiset-design-IanBonif/essay.md

 This is the code for a search made by a player

 ## Set Operations
 The set operations that would be useful are the intersection and the union.
 The intersection will only happen when a player picks up an item or combines two inventories.
 When a player picks up items from loot, the intersection will look and see what are the same and just add to the item count up to 100, and if it is not in the tree, it will just insert them up to 200 items.
 The intersection will also be used before a union of the new inventory and dead inventory to give the player up to 100 items that intersect.
+This website shows what a union does with a C++ example[2].

 The union will only happen when a player goes to get their dead inventory and will unionize as much as it can, up to 200, after the intersection happens to give the player up to 100 items combined from two inventories.
 The union will basically add the maximum amount of items that will be stored after combining items with the same key.
 So that means it will not be an exact union, but there is a chance it could be.
-It is possible to union AVL trees as this author does [2].
+It is possible to union AVL trees as this author does [3].

 ### This is what combining two inventories would look like in pseudo-code.